What should Landlords Consider when Approached by Commercial Tenants for Rent Relief?

 In order to make an informed decision as to how to handle these requests, it is important for landlords to perform some due diligence in order to understand the tenant’s current financial position, creditworthiness, and long-term economic viability.
 It is recommended that landlords request and review financial statements and sales reports for 3 months before the COVID-19 crisis and for 2 months afterward; bank account statements for the same period; listing of account payables; and evidence that a tenant has applied for applicable federal and provincial aid.

 One of the most attractive agreements for a landlord in these situations is a rent deferral agreement so that the landlord is entitled to receive the deferred rent at a later date.
-Following are some key clauses that a landlord will want to consider incorporating into a rent deferral agreement:
+Following are some clauses that landlords may want to think about including in this agreement.

 - Deferred rent to be repayable by a certain date or repayable over a certain period, such as six or twelve months.